roachhd/little-code-guide/README.md

 ######Quotes

->Ruby is a stripper, Rails is the pole.
+>- Ruby is a stripper, Rails is the pole.
  When they get together, developers get real happy.
  --Anonymous

->Role models are important.
+>- Role models are important.
  -- Officer Alex J. Murphy / RoboCop